amiorin/vim-project/README.md

 It's used inside the ``.vimrc``.
 The first parameter is the ``title`` of a project already defined with ``Project`` or ``File``.
 The second parameter is the name a function or an array of function names.
-This function or these functions are callbacks and they are executed everytime a file nested in the ``root of the project`` is opened with **one parameter** that is the ``title`` of the project.
+This function or these functions are callbacks and they are executed every time a file nested in the ``root of the project`` is opened with **one parameter** that is the ``title`` of the project.
+* ``GoProject``
+It's used inside the ``cmdline mode`` to switch to one of the defined projects.
+The required parameter is the ``title`` of the project without quotation.
+Completion is supported.
 * ``Welcome`` It's the [``Startify``](https://github.com/mhinz/vim-startify) equivalent.
 If you don't want ``Welcome`` to appear when you start vim: